SatyaSaiveerG/SatyaSaiveerG/README.md

 ## Satya Saiveer Ganesula 👋

 #### Passionate Data Analyst with the ability to coordinate with multidisciplinary teams for the development of accurate models.
 Hopes to focus more on using advance tools.
-Expert in MS SQL Server, Excel, Power BI, Tableau, Python, REVIT, AutoCAD.
+Expert in MS SQL Server, Excel, Power BI, Tableau, Python, REVIT.

 ### Key Skills: